MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/retrieve-a-cube-definition.md

 ---
-title: Workflow Sample - Retrieve a Cube's Definition
+title: Workflow sample - Retrieve a cube's definition
-sidebar_label: Retrieve a Cube's Definition
+sidebar_label: Retrieve a cube's definition
 description: This topic cover several workflows for retrieving a cube's definition.
 Retrieve a Cube's Definition, Retrieve a Cube Definition with a Filter in Tokens Format, Retrieve a Cube Definition with a Filter Custom Expression in Tree and Tokens Formats, Retrieve a Cube Definition with a Filter that Contains Inline Custom Expressions Returned in Tree and Tokens Formats, Retrieve a Cube Definition with Advanced Properties and Retrieve Applicable Properties of a Cube.
 ---